A Step-by-Step Guide to Creating a Grazing Board, Our Favorite Appetizer for Year-Round Entertaining

-Our answer to summer entertaining: a grazing board.
-Forget individual appetizers and assemble an interactive board that brings together the best of crudités, cheese and charcuterie boards—it's a snack lover's dream.
-The best part: no cooking necessary; just assemble, then let guests help themselves.
-Here's how to select the best ingredients and arrange a stunning presentation.
+Our answer to entertaining: a grazing board.
+Forget individual appetizers and assemble an interactive platter that brings together the best of crudités, cheese, and charcuterie—it's a snack lover's dream.
+The best part?
+There's no cooking necessary: Just assemble, then let guests help themselves.

-Once you've selected and sliced your cheeses, visually divide the platter into two or three segments, then select an area for each cheese.
+Once you've selected and sliced your cheeses, visually divide the platter into two or three segments—then select an area for each cheese.
 Fan slices in artful overlapping half-moons.

 Select two types of cured meats.
 Opt for thinly sliced, beautifully marbled meats, like prosciutto and capicola, or salami.

-STYLE: Select spaces on either side of the board to arrange each charcuterie.
-Try rolling or folding the meat too, for an interesting presentation.
-Slice salami thinly.
+Choose spaces on either side of the board for each type of charcuterie.
+Try rolling or folding the meat for an interesting presentation; slice salami thinly.

 Fruit and Vegetables

 Select seasonal fruits and vegetables with bright colors, such as radishes, cucumbers, bell peppers, figs, and grapes.